 A former News of the World reporter who blew the whistle on widespread phone hacking at the title has been found dead.

-Mr Hoare, who had health problems caused by drugs and alcohol, was the first News International journalist to allege that Andy Coulson had known about widespread phone hacking at the NOTW.
+Mr Hoare, who had health problems from drinking and drugs during his years as a showbusiness reporter, was the first News International journalist to allege that Andy Coulson had known about widespread phone hacking at the NOTW.

-Mr Hoare was interviewed under caution as a suspect rather than a witness by Metropolitan Police officers led by John Yates, who resigned from the force yesterday.Reuse content
+After The New York Times article last September, he was interviewed under caution as a suspect rather than a witness by Metropolitan Police officers.
+He made no comment to the team led by Assistant Commissioner John Yates, who resigned from the force yesterday over claims he mishandled the case.